PsycorAI/neuro/README.md

-# neuro — a genuinely spiking, Hebbian language model
+# PsycorNeuro: a genuinely spiking, Hebbian language model

-An honest attempt to build the architecture the *Baby Dragon Hatchling* (BDH) paper **describes** — not the transformer variant its reference code actually is.
+An honest attempt to build the architecture the *Baby Dragon Hatchling* (BDH) paper **describes**, — not the transformer variant its reference code actually is.

 Most "brain-inspired" LMs rename transformer parts.
 This one implements the mechanisms for real, and **tests that they are load-bearing**: